Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Worst-case confidence intervals for neural networks

+which is constant for a given $\mathrm{Y} \in \mathcal{S}$, where $\mathcal{S}$ delimits the set of possible values for the excess noise estimation.
+Its value is computed from the same synthetic dataset used to evaluate the full Jacobian matrix \( \mathbf{F} \), while the Jacobian vector \( \mathbf{f}_0 \) corresponds to the gradient at the the actual input sample used to estimate the channel parameters \( \mathbf{X}_0 \).
+This separation allows the Jacobian matrix to be pre‑computed, while the lightweight vector \( \mathbf{f}_0 \) is evaluated per frame, ensuring statistical rigor through error propagation while maintaining real‑time feasibility.

-which is constant for a given $\Upsilon \in \mathcal{S}$, where $S$ delimits the set of possible values for the excess noise estimation.
-This variance estimator is then used in the Student's $t$-distribution to quantify the uncertainty associated with the prediction $\hat{\Upsilon}_0$.
-Thus, one can construct a confidence interval for the predicted value $\hat{\Upsilon}_0$, which incorporates both the estimated variance and the sensitivity of the prediction to the parameters through the Jacobian vector $\mathbf{f}_0$:
+Then the variance estimator is used in the Student's $t$-distribution to quantify the uncertainty associated with the prediction $\hat{\mathrm{Y}}_0$.
+Thus, one can construct a confidence interval for the predicted value $\hat{\mathrm{Y}}_0$, which incorporates both the estimated variance and the sensitivity of the prediction to the parameters through the Jacobian vector $\mathbf{f}_0$:

 and finally